A change in feeding methods can be tricky. We’ve got seven tips to help make transitioning to bottle feeding easier.

-- Have the right equipment.
-Experiment with bottles and nipples to find the ones that work best.
-Although there’s no “right” nipple shape, the nipple’s hole can make a difference.
-If it’s too big, it can cause your baby to gag; and if it’s too small, your baby may have to work too hard to draw out liquid.
+Experimenting with bottles and nipples can help you find the ones that work best for your baby.
+Although there’s no “right” nipple shape, the nipple’s hole can make a big difference.
+If it’s too big, it might cause your baby to gag.
+If it’s too small, it may be difficult for your baby to draw out liquid.

-- Know when to enlist help.
-Ask for bottle-feeding help from someone else (who doesn’t smell like you).
-Have your partner, a grandparent, or a caregiver give bottle feeding a try.
+Ask for bottle-feeding help from someone who doesn’t smell like mommy’s milk.
+Have your partner, a grandparent, or a caregiver try bottle feeding your baby at first.

-- Offer a sample.
-If you’re pumping milk into a bottle, put a few drops on your baby’s lips as a sample.
-Some moms start by pumping breastmilk to deliver via a bottle—or even mix breastmilk and formula together in the bottle.
-This helps babies adjust to this new method before changing over to formula exclusively.
+Give your baby a few drops on their lips as a sample.
+Some moms start by feeding their baby breast milk via a bottle.
+This helps babies adjust to the new method before changing over to formula exclusively.

-- Watch your baby for cues.
-If a bottle-feeding session isn’t going well, it’s OK to stop and take a break.
-Sometimes it’s best to try again later, after your baby has calmed down.
+If a bottle-feeding session isn’t going well, it’s okay to stop and take a break.
+Sometimes it’s best to try again later after your baby has calmed down.

-- Let baby lead the way.
-As he drinks from a bottle, give your baby the opportunity to pause and restart, just as you did with breastfeeding.
-This will help him realize that the two feeding processes are similar.
+As your infant drinks from a bottle, give them the opportunity to pause and restart, just like breastfeeding.
+This helps them realize that bottle and breastfeeding are similar.

-- Feel the love.
-Both bottle feeding and breastfeeding provide an opportunity for you and your baby to snuggle and relax.
-Feed your baby just as you did from your breast—with lots of skin and eye contact and affection.
+Both bottle-feeding and breastfeeding give you and your baby a chance to snuggle and relax.
+You can still feed them like before, with lots of skin and eye contact and affection.